Dive Rota Logo

 Q: What is the visibility like?

-A: GREAT! and I know you hear this from every diving destination, but on an average daily basis I believe that we have some of the best visibility in the world, which usually runs at least 100 feet (30 meters) year round.
+A: In one word, GREAT! and I know you hear this from every diving destination, but on an average daily basis I believe that we have some of the best visibility in the world, which usually runs at least 100 feet (30 meters) year round.

 Q: Do I need a wetsuit?

 A: No, leave your weights at home and save money on overweight baggage.
 Belts and lead weights are available.
-Weights in 1, 2, 3, 4 and 5 pounds can be had.
+Weights in 1, 2, 3, 4 and 5 pounds are available.

 Q: What kind of scuba tanks do you use?

-A: We use Catalina "Compact 80" cubic foot aluminum tanks.
-These tanks are shorter, bigger in diameter and weigh a little bit more (41 lbs.) than a standard Luxfer aluminum 80 cubic foot tank.
-At your request you can also get aluminum 63's, 53's and 50 cubic foot tanks.
+A: The dive shops on island mostly use Catalina "Compact 80" cubic foot aluminum tanks.
+These tanks are shorter, bigger in diameter and weigh a little bit (41 lbs.) more than a standard Luxfer aluminum 80 cubic foot tank.
+At your request you can also get aluminum 67 cubic foot tanks.

 Q: Do you have oxygen on board your boat?